kalanaS95/Light-Weight-DIFT/README.md

 1. First download the latest version of virtual box from the following link: https://www.virtualbox.org/wiki/Downloads
-2. Once installation is completed, we need to create a NAT network within the virtual box, such that we can network view from the attacker's and the victim's perspective virtual computers.
+2. Once installation is completed, we need to create a NAT network within the virtual box, such that we can network view from the adversary's and the victim's perspective virtual computers.
 Following steps will discuss about, how create a NAT network.
     1. First navigate to File → Preferences (shortcut: Ctrl + G).